Graham's legacy (1933 - 1975)

 Two years after Beardie took the record and four years after saying he would not go for the record again, Alan Heaton embarked from the Old Dungeon Ghyll for a 24-hour round.
 This would be the last record to start and finish from Langdale.

-He set off in good weather, but it was wet by the time he reached Wasdale and he took two falls on the descent of Lingmell.
-It continued to be bad weather thereafter.
-While he reached Wasdale 52 minutes up on schedule, he lost time on the next section.
-In particular, he became lost in mist around Kirk Fell.
+He set off in good weather, but it was wet by the time he reached Wasdale and he took two falls on the descent off Lingmell.
+There was no let up in the weather thereafter.
+While he reached Wasdale 52 minutes up on schedule, he lost time on the next leg.
+In particular, he and his pacers were disorientated by mist on Kirk Fell.
 This was the low of the round.

 After completing the Bob Graham leg five, he added five new fells in the Newlands and Buttermere ranges.
 These were not necessarily the easiest tops.
 On the rationale for adding Grasmoor, Heaton told Harry Griffin: “We’d decided to go into the Newlands Fells, so that obviously we had to include the biggest one.” [id152]